Willoughby, a Warwickshire Village

 The Hall was opened in October 1933 by the Countess of Inchcape.
 The Rugby Advertiser reported at the time that "The Hall is a substantially built structure of pleasing appearance, contains an assembly room about 150 feet by 25 feet, with a stage, and on either side of the entrance are cloakrooms.
 There are also a kitchen, dressing-room, and convenient sanitary accommodation.
 The building is heated by the low pressure hot water system."
 This was the culmination of 5 years of fund raising after Miss Ella Hall (Mrs.Tanser by the time the Hall was opened) asked, on the 10th March 1928, that ways and means be explored to provide a hall for the village."

 Since then alterations and extensions have added a Committee room, and a lounge area with Bar.
 The facilities and services have been updated over the years including audio visual equipment: ceiling mounted projector, computer controlled LED stage lighting, radio microphones.
-The hall also has broadband providing good Wi-Fi coverage.
+The hall also has broadband and good Wi-Fi coverage.

 A photo of the Village Hall